taiane94sb/text-to-speech-converter/README.md

-# text-to-speech-converter
+Text To Speech Converter:
-Text To Speech Converter Using Python
+  Using Python and gTTS (Google Text-to-Speech).